What is the Google Page Experience update & when is it happening?

 On the 28th May 2020, Google announced they will be releasing a new ranking algorithm coined the Google Page Experience update.
 And, from our perspective, it’s one you definitely want to pay attention to.

-Google first announced that the Google Page Experience update will be put into place in May 2021.
+Google later announced that the Google Page Experience update will be put into place in May 2021.

 Shape up or get left behind